pyodide/pyodide/docs/development/building-from-sources.md

 - [f2c](http://www.netlib.org/f2c/)
 - [ccache](https://ccache.samba.org) (optional) _highly_ recommended for much faster rebuilds.

+You can install the python dependencies from the requirement file at the root of pyodide folder:
+`pip install -r requirements.txt`

 On Mac, you will also need:

 - [Homebrew](https://brew.sh/) for installing dependencies